CNATRA announces 2021 Sailor of the Year

-Official photo for Naval Aircrewman (Helicopter) First Class (NAC/AW) Zachary P. Sykora.
-Sykora was selected as the 2021 CNATRA Sailor of the Year.
+Chief of Naval Air Training (CNATRA) is pleased to announce Naval Aircrewman (Helicopter) First Class (NAC/AW) Zachary P. Sykora of Helicopter Training Squadron 8 (HT-8) as the 2021 Sailor of the Year.

+Sailor of the Year is a program that recognizes Sailors who exemplify the Navy’s core values, show superior leadership, performance, and command impact.

+Sykora was selected as the top performer among other first class petty officers across the Naval Air Training Command, which spans five training air wings and 17 squadrons in Florida, Texas and Mississippi.

 |Date Taken: